 Food restriction is when a parent or caregiver tightly controls or eliminates palatable foods like sweets and treats.

-I have encountered families who believe they need to control, tightly limit, or restrict the food their child eats, especially if it’s unhealthy stuff.
+I have encountered families who believe they need to control, tightly limit, or restrict the food their child eats, especially if it’s off-limits food or unhealthy stuff, or their child has bad eating habits.

-They label foods like candy or chips as ‘forbidden foods’ and make them scarce.
+Parents may label foods like candy or chips as ‘forbidden foods’ and make them scarce or unavailable.

-If their child is a big eater or carries extra weight, then restriction is more likely.
+If their child is a big eater or carries extra weight, then food restriction is more likely.
+Parents often believe this is the path to a healthy weight.

-Although parents do this with good intentions, restriction may cause more problems for your child and your family down the road.
+Although parents restrict or control food with good intentions, this may cause more problems for your child and your family down the road, disturbing a healthy relationship with food.

-No doubt, feeding kids is one of the greatest responsibilities you have, and perhaps one of your most repetitive, challenging, and mundane chores.
+No doubt, feeding kids is one of the greatest responsibilities you have.
+Planning your child’s diet, introducing them to different kinds of foods, and establishing healthy habits are part of being a good food parent.
+Feeding your child is also repetitive, challenging, and a mundane chore.

-You may respond to this evolving standard of perfect nutrition with the only thing you can think of doing: tightly controlling the foods your child eats.
+You may respond to this evolving standard of perfect nutrition with the only thing you can think of doing: tightly controlling the types of food your child eats.

-- You make sure you avoid forbidden foods like candy or chips.
+- You make sure you avoid certain food items, like candy or chips.

-- There’s a likelihood you control how much your child eats.
+- You control how much your child eats.

-- You moderate his exposure to indulgent and unhealthy foods.
+- You limit exposure to indulgent and unhealthy foods.

 - Pre-portioning your child’s dinner plate or offering “snack packs” are two ways you might be controlling food.